qwc-services/qwc-data-service/README.md

     Note: `:/` in the `form` property is resolved to the assets directory of the viewer.
   * Create the designer form in Qt-Designer, using the dataset field names as edit widget names.
 - *Note*: In general, for tables with an auto-incrementing primary key field, you'll want to set the attribute form widget type to "Hidden" in the QGIS layer properties.
 This way, the data-service won't block the commit if the feature is comitted with an empty PK field value.

+Logging the user/timestamp of a mutation:

+- If you set `edit_user_field` in the data service config, the username of the last user who performed a mutation to a record with be logged to the `<edit_user_field>` field of the record.
+- If you set `edit_timestamp_field` in the data service config, the timestamp of the last mutation to a record will be logged to the `<edit_timestamp_field>` field of the record.

 File uploads: